 Most MBA programs are structured with six core business courses typically including leadership, accounting, marketing, ethics, business law and management.
 There are additional class offerings for electives.
 Programs typically have three finance courses that make up the concentration.
 These finance courses cover the areas a student is likely to face in a financial environment.

-As an example, Benedictine University’s Finance concentration offers the following three courses:2
+As an example, Benedictine University’s Finance concentration offers the following courses:2

 - Cost Analysis, Profit Planning and Control